 Although the “Wild West” is a time period generally defined from 1865 to 1895, there are many events that shaped the American West as a region from ancient times up to 1916.

 - Paleo-Siberians migrate to North America from Asia via the Bering Strait land bridge.

 - Christopher Columbus lands at San Salvador.

-- The De Soto expedition goes as far as Oklahoma
+- The Hernando de Soto expedition goes as far as Oklahoma

 - Francisco Vasquez de Coronado is the first white man to visit pueblos in New Mexico

 - Coronado’s party crosses the Arkansas River and goes as far as the present-day Kansas/Nebraska Border.

 - Portuguese navigator Juan Rodriguez Cabrillo lands at San Diego, California.